Motor Vehicle Fuel Tax (MVF) – Frequently Asked Questions (FAQs)Open All Close All

 If you conduct any of the following activities in the State of California, you are required to register as a motor vehicle fuel supplier;

-Taxpayers should notify CDTFA of any change of address, phone or fax number to ensure that returns, and information from CDTFA are received timely.
-Use form CDTFA-345-SP, Notice of Business Change, Property and Special Taxes to notify CDTFA of changes.
+You should notify the CDTFA of any change of mailing or email address, phone or fax number to ensure that information from CDTFA is received timely.
+Log in to our online services system with a username and password to maintain your contact information, add or close a location, or update your mailing address.
+You can also use form CDTFA-345-SP, Notice of Business Change, Property and Special Taxes to notify CDTFA of changes.

-If you have questions contact CDTFA Customer Service Center at 1-800-400-7115 (TTY: 711) Monday through Friday (except state holidays) 8:00 a.m. to 5:00 p.m.
+If you have questions contact CDTFA Customer Service Center at 1-800-400-7115 (CRS: 711) Monday through Friday (except state holidays) 7:30 a.m. to 5:00 p.m.
 (Pacific time), select the option for "Special Taxes and Fees" or email your question to Email Your Tax Questions.